SHELBY COUNTY HEALTH DEPARTMENT ISSUES COUNTYWIDE “SHELTER IN PLACE” ORDER

 Mayor Lee Harris joins municipal leaders and issues Shelter in Place Executive Order for unincorporated areas

-Additionally, County Mayor Lee Harris issued an Executive Order to “Shelter In Place” in alignment with the seven municipal mayors.
+Additionally, County Mayor Lee Harris issued a “Safer at Home” Executive Order that is in alignment with the seven municipal mayors.
 Harris’ Executive Order applies to Unincorporated Shelby County and must be renewed every seven days.

 “Our municipal mayors and Shelby County Government are united in our efforts to slow the spread of novel coronavirus in our community,” says Mayor Lee Harris.
 “We are asking Shelby County residents to take these necessary precautions to ensure that our hospitals continue to have the capacity to serve residents with the greatest need.
 This effort will take all of us working together.
-We are now calling on Desoto, Crittenden, andother surrounding counties to join Shelby County and encourage your residents to shelter in place.”
+We are now calling on Desoto, Crittenden, and other surrounding counties to join Shelby County and encourage your residents to remain Safer at Home.”

 (end of release)